Boeing Global Engagement

 - Prince Fahad bin Salman Charity Association for Renal Patients Care (Kellana) – Riyadh: Supplying dialysis machines to Kellana to be distributed to hospitals across the kingdom for care of patients with kidney failure.

-- INJAZ Saudi Arabia – Jeddah: Strategic partnerships agreement sponsoring Saudi schools within the “SAFEER Initiative,” which aims to help students have the qualifications and capacities to enter the job market after graduation.
+- INJAZ Saudi Arabia – Jeddah: Strategic partnerships agreement sponsoring Saudi schools within the “SAFEER Initiative,” which aims to help students gain the qualifications and capacities to enter the job market after graduation.

-- Zahra Breast Cancer Association – Riyadh: Raising awareness and highlighting the importance of early detection of breast cancer to women in KSA, providing “train the trainer” sessions for effective methods for early detection of breast cancer, and promoting regular visits for breast cancer screening.
+- Zahra Breast Cancer Association – Riyadh: Raising awareness and highlighting the importance of early detection of breast cancer to women in Saudi Arabia, providing “train the trainer” sessions for effective methods of early detection of breast cancer and promoting regular visits for breast cancer screening.

 - Prince Majid Women Association – Jeddah: Delivering job-market training for low-income people in the 18 to 35 age group.